mehanig001/15-Days-Of-Code-2023/GautamMehani.md

 I went Satna with my family so my whole day was spent in travelling and that is why I couldn't practised CP. <br>

 ## Day 5 : 02 Sep 2023 <br>
-The problem Good Arrays which I left unsubmitted in day 1 finally got submitted when I tried it with another logic after watching soln here is the link
+The problem Good Arrays which I left unsubmitted in day 1 finally got submitted when I tried it with another logic after watching solution here is the link
 [Good Arrays CF](https://codeforces.com/contest/1856/submission/221561175)<br>

-Watched next  lecture of STL i.e. L-10 of STL by LUV YouTube channel which was about nesting of containers in STL and solved a question in which I learned to use multiset whenever we do not wnat to remove duplicate data <br>
+Watched next  lecture of STL i.e. L-10 of STL by LUV YouTube channel which was about nesting of containers in STL and solved a question in which I learned to use multiset whenever we do not want to remove duplicate data <br>
 [MarksAndNameEntries](https://www.hackerearth.com/problem/algorithm/the-monk-and-class-marks/?fbclid=IwAR09BMLG-1NhqDlVQq0KIzSr8ZTgqrbJmdfnsXc7KnDiphgX5UmbFLoEYjE)<br>